 You will need:

 Just mix these ingredients together until you get a thick paste and apply to wet skin.
 The sugar will scrub away the dead skin cells and the olive oil will add some extra smoothness to your skin.
 Rinse off with lukewarm water and wash your skin with your regular shower gel or face cleanser.
-Pat dry and enjoy your soft, smooth skin!
+Pat dry, apply lotion and enjoy your soft, smooth skin!